How to make strawberries last longer is a post that puts 2 popular Pinterest methods to the test. See which kept strawberries fresh for 3 weeks!

 The Best Way to Store Strawberries

-Recently, strawberries at my local grocery store were on sale.
+Recently, strawberries were on sale at my local grocery store.
 Scratch that.
 They were a steal at $0.88 for a 1-pound container!
-You better believe I stocked up 14 pounds (yes, pounds).
+You better believe I stocked up on 14 pounds (yes, pounds).

 How to Keep Strawberries Fresh

-Will strawberries keep longer when kept in their original container, in a glass jar, or teated with a vinegar wash when stored in the refrigerator over a 3 week period?
+Will strawberries keep longer when kept in their original container, in a glass jar, or treated with a vinegar wash when stored in the refrigerator over a 3-week period?
 Basically, what is the best way to store strawberries?

 Storing Strawberries Hypotheses